JohnCode1/HomeLab/Guide/ServerMonitoring/README.md

    nano prometheus.yml
    ```

-2. Change the `targets` to your specific server IP addresses and ports.
+2. Change the `targets` to your specific server hostnames

 3. Save the file (`Ctrl + O`) and exit (`Ctrl + X`).

 ### Step 4: Update Host File

 1. Edit the system hosts file.

    ```
    sudo nano /etc/hosts
    ```

 2. Add a new section for custom hostnames.

    ```
    # Custom Hostnames
    ```

 3. Add your IPs and hostnames to the file.
+EX.
+192.168.1.1 media

 4. Save the file and reboot the server to apply the changes.